Shift3/standards-and-practices/standards/code-versioning.md

 1. Be sure your reverse-incompatable, breaking changes have been reviewed and approved by your project's lead developer.
 2. Make a plan for your rollout to users with your client and make sure your deployment follows that plan.
-3. Checkout to your base branch (develop or master, whatever you use as your source of truth) and pull your changes
+3. Checkout to your base branch (develop or main, whatever you use as your source of truth) and pull your changes
 4. Create your tag using `git tag v1.0.0`, remembering to increment from the last major version and resetting your minor and patch versions to 0.
 5. Push your tag to GitHub.com using `git push origin <YOUR-TAG-NAME>`
    _Note: < YOUR-TAG-NAME > would be replaced by `v1.0.0` in our above example and *must* match_